On the Complexity of the Orbit Problem: Two-dimensional target space

-where $\omega_{i}$ are roots of unity and $\lambda\in\mathbb{A}$ with $\arg\left(\lambda\right)/2\pi\not\in\mathbb{Q}$.
-Call $\lambda$ the \emph{stem }of ${\cal C}_{i}$ and $\overline{\lambda}$ the stem of ${\cal C}_{j}$.
-Observe that the stems of self-conjugate classes are distinct positive real numbers, and that the ratio $\lambda/\overline{\lambda}$ of the stems of paired classes cannot be a root of unity.
-Recall also that we can assume the eigenvalues of $A$ are algebraic integers, as a by-product of the reduction from the orbit problem.
-Since roots of unity and their inverses are algebraic integers, it follows that the stems of equivalence classes must also be algebraic integers.
+Observe that the representatives of self-conjugate classes are distinct positive real numbers, and that no ratio of representatives can be a root of unity.
+Recall also that we can assume the eigenvalues of $\matr{A}$ are algebraic integers, as a by-product of the reduction from the Orbit Problem.
+Since roots of unity and their multiplicative inverses are algebraic integers, it follows that the representatives of equivalence classes must also be algebraic integers.

 Let